Exploring World Cultures: How Traditions Shape Identity and Daily Life

 Traditional Music

-Each culture has unique musical styles using traditional instruments and rhythms.
-Flamenco, reggae, classical Indian music, and African drumming reflect regional identity.
+Each culture has unique musical styles using specific instruments and rhythms.
+Flamenco, reggae, classical Indian music, and African drumming reflect regional identity and accompany ceremonies, festivals, and daily life.

 Dance Traditions